-The results for the year are set out on page 14.
-No dividends were paid by the Company during the financial year (2018: £Nil).
+The results for the year are set out on page 15.
+Dividends of £21,000,000 (2018: £Nil) were recommended by the directors and paid during the year.

 A review of the progress of the Company's business during the year, likely future developments, key performance indicators and principal business risks are contained in the Strategic Report on page 2.